 It's inferred in the film that Lonnie thought he was cleaning the streets.
 Like some sort of uber Travis Bickle.
 What do you make of his son's assertion that there were cops in awe of what Lonnie was allegedly doing?
 Do you think that's true?

 Yeah, I think that's absolutely true.
-LA is famous for being a white police force which is sort of organized on a paramilitary basis.
+LA is famous for being a white police force which is sort of organised on a paramilitary basis.
 It's a teeny police force but a lot of air cavalry that really don't have anything to do with community.
 I think there have been attempts to change that a bit but there is still such an endemic racism in the police force.
-Not just the police force, it goes back to the whole way in which the city was conceived and organized, there always have been black areas...
+Not just the police force, it goes back to the whole way in which the city was conceived and organised, there always have been black areas...
 Latino people have come into those areas too, but there are still black parts of the city that white people don't go into.
 And I think that's a big inherent problem and the police force kind of represents that outlook.
 They're answerable to politicians.

 And a lot of the people can't vote anyway, if they're felons.